Why Your Arguments Keep Repeating (And the Exercises That Actually Fix Them) [Part 2]

 Strategies for Resolving High-Stakes Conflicts

-4. Consider third options - Instead of choosing between competing preferences, brainstorm entirely new solutions that might satisfy both partners’ core needs.
+4. Invent a third option - Brainstorm solutions that protect both partners’ core needs.

 For a deeper understanding of how your personality type might influence conflict resolution, check out our guide on Enneagram Communication Styles.